neil-unomaha/CIF_CYBR_8950/cif-install-walkthrough.md

     ce52fd26bc3d3f7a1f73dfddeeb36a4a7a59586aef40205df8f55c170b6b2e46

 The other two required environment variables are `MAXMIND_USER_ID` AND `MAXMIND_LICENSE_KEY`.
-Each of these environment variables capture your Maxmind Account ID and your Maxmind License Key that you were adised to copy down in the instructions above.
+Each of these environment variables capture your Maxmind Account ID and your Maxmind License Key that you were adised to copy down [in the instructions above](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#maxmind-account-prerequisite).

+Here is an example command to setup these environment variables. **Note**: that you'll want to swap out the values for` MAXMIND_USER_ID` and `MAXMIND_LICENSE_KEY`!

+    export CIF_TOKEN=`head -n 25000 /dev/urandom | openssl dgst -sha256 | awk -F ' ' '{print $2}'`
+    export MAXMIND_USER_ID=YOUR-ACCOUNT-ID
+    export MAXMIND_LICENSE_KEY=YOUR-LICENSE-KEY

+## Run the CIF docker container
+With the environment variables all setup, you can now run your CIF docker image:

+    sudo docker run -e CIF_TOKEN="${CIF_TOKEN}" -e MAXMIND_USER_ID="${MAXMIND_USER_ID}" -e MAXMIND_LICENSE_KEY="${MAXMIND_LICENSE_KEY}" -it -p 5000:5000 -d --name verbose-robot csirtgadgets/verbose-robot:latest

+* This command will go out to docker hub and install the CIF version 4 image

+**Explaining the above options**:
+* We pass into the running docker container the three environment variables we specified above with the `-e` flag
+* We setup port forwarding on port 5000 with the `-p` flag
+* We run the docker container in a daemon with `-d`
+* For ease of referencing our docker container in the future, we labeled the container `verbose-robot`